-The first stage of realising our Gold Coast Cultural Precinct Masterplan is almost finished.
+The first stage of realising our HOTA (Home of the Arts) masterplan is almost finished.

 It’s a versatile double-sided venue: a black-box theatre with a riverside entrance and a back wall that folds away completely, opening the box out onto an amphitheatre with seating and lawn space for 5,000 people.
 The back wall is, in fact, an aircraft hangar door—a massive horizontal bi-fold that collapses against the ceiling away from the walls and stage.